vickmuir/Backup/index.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-07-10"
+lastupdated: "2018-09-12"

 ---
 {:new_window: target="_blank"}

 # Getting started with EVault Backup services

 Backups ensure that your data is safely stored outside of your device and protected if it gets lost.
 EVault backup is an automated agent-based backup system that is managed through the EVault WebCC browser-based management utility.
 EVault provides users with a method to back up data between servers in one or more data centers on the {{site.data.keyword.BluSoftlayer_full}} Network.
-Administrators can set backups to follow an hourly, daily, weekly, or custom schedule that targets full systems, specific directories, or even individual files.
+Administrators can set backups to follow a daily, weekly, or custom schedule that targets full systems, specific directories, or even individual files.
 Extra plug-ins ensure compatibility with software like Microsoft Exchange and Microsoft SQL, other types of third-party software, and enable users to complete a Bare Metal Restore, when necessary.

 ## Ordering EVault